Understanding Headless Architecture: Benefits, Use Cases, APIs, Best Practices and Challenges

 What about APIs?
 A headless service is a service that has APIs (Application Programming Interfaces).
 Nowadays, on top of those APIs, headless services also tend to provide a UI to manage the data they control, but you can entirely consume and control those data via APIs as well.

 The headless architecture combines many different headless services connected via APIs.
-It’s also called the best-of-breed approach because you can pick and choose the services you prefer in your architecture and evolve and change your mind along the way.
+It’s also known as the best-of-breed approach because you can choose the services you prefer in your architecture and evolve and change your mind along the way.

 The main goal is to decouple everything.
 This means that all the components are designed to operate independently of each other, with minimal or no dependencies between them.
 This allows for greater flexibility, scalability, and maintainability, as changes to one component are less likely to affect the others.